Whey Protein Isolate vs Concentrate: What’s the Difference & Which Should You Choose?

 - Amino acids in whey protein support your immune system and aid in recovery by reducing inflammation and increasing your body’s natural production of the master antioxidant glutathione.

 Are you a whey protein fan?
-Do you prefer isolate or concentrate?
-Share your story in the comments below and thanks for reading!
+Do you prefer to isolate or concentrate?
+Share your story in the comments below, and thanks for reading!

 (Want to get articles like this by email?
 Here's the sign up!)